An efficient multivariate volatility model for many assets: Empirical examples

 \subsection{Five major stock market indices}

-We analyze the daily log returns of five major stock market indices from January 2, 2013, to December 30, 2022.
+We analyze the daily log returns of five major stock market indices from January 2, 2013, to December 30, 2022, which are downloaded from the website of Yahoo Finance (\url{https://finance.yahoo.com/}).
 We focus on the centered log returns in percentage for French Cotation Automatique Continue Index (CAC), Deutsche Aktien Index (DAX), Financial Times 100 Stock Index (FTSE), Hang Seng Index (HS) and Standard \& Poor 500 Index (SP).
-Since the holidays are not common over the stock markets, we remove all the common missing values and replace the non-common missing values with zeroes \citep{billio2005multivariate}.
-As a result, a dataset of the processed time series $\{\mathbf{y}_{t}\}_{t=1}^n$ is recorded with $m=5$ and $n=2581$ for $\mathbf{y}_{t} = (y_{1t}, \ldots, y_{mt})^{\prime}$.
+Since holidays are not common over the stock markets, we remove all the common missing values and replace the non-common missing values with zeroes \citep{billio2005multivariate}.
+As a result, a dataset of the time series $\{\mathbf{y}_{t}\}_{t=1}^n$ is recorded with $m=5$ and $n=2581$ for $\mathbf{y}_{t} = (y_{1t}, \ldots, y_{mt})^{\prime}$.
 The time plot of $\{\mathbf{y}_{t}\}$ in Figure \ref{figure time plot} shows very similar volatility clustering pattern among each component.
 Moreover, the summary statistics of $\{\mathbf{y}_{t}\}$ in Table \ref{table major stocks summary statistics} indicate that each component is skewed and heavy-tailed.
-The above findings motivate us to investigate $\{\mathbf{y}_{t}\}$ using the proposed multivariate GARCH model in \eqref{model Rt SGARCH(r,s)}--\eqref{model Phii in Dt} and its inference tools in Section \ref{section estimation}.
+The above findings motivate us to study $\{\mathbf{y}_{t}\}$ using the proposed multivariate GARCH model in \eqref{model Rt SGARCH(r,s)}--\eqref{model Phii in Dt} and its inference tools in Section \ref{section estimation}.

 We first employ the QMLE without any low-rank restrictions in Section \ref{subsection QMLE} to fit the entire dateset.
 To calculate the QMLE $\widehat{\bm{\theta}}_{\text{G}}$ in \eqref{est general QMLE}, we randomly generate initial values and choose the one with the smallest negative log-likelihood.
 Based on $o_{\text{max}} = 2$ and the QMLE $\widehat{\bm{\theta}}_{\text{G}}$, the proposed BIC in \eqref{BIC} selects $(r,s) = (2,0)$, and the fitted model is